 You’ll need four basic ingredients for this super easy dish.
 If you just made Thanksgiving dinner, then you likely have all of these on hand, too.

 - Shredded turkey – Try our Easy Roast Turkey Breast with Pan Gravy recipe.
 If you don’t have turkey, you can easily substitute shredded rotisserie chicken.

-Cream of chicken soup – If buying this soup at the store, I recommend trying to find an organic brand in the health food section to avoid all the preservatives and additives.
-You can also make your own using our recipe in From Freezer to Table.
-We have an entire section of homemade staples like this recipe.
-You can also use cream of mushroom soup or even leftover turkey gravy as a substitute for this ingredient.
+- Leftover Gravy or Cream of Chicken Soup – If buying canned soup at the store, I recommend trying to find an organic brand in the health food section to avoid all the preservatives and additives.
+You can also make your own using our Homemade Cream of Chicken Soup recipe.

 - Shredded cheddar cheese – I’ve always used shredded cheddar cheese, but feel free to buy the kind you like best.
 Colby Jack would also be yummy.